 How did you decide which community to move to?

 We have found a great small community.
 We have not yet bought a house because our inexpensive Dallas homes don’t really go that far here.

 Do you have any plans in place for retirement?

-When you have a job being paid for what you love to do, you don’t really think that much about retirement.
+When you have a job getting paid for what you love to do, you don’t think that much about retirement.